M374LX/alexvsbus-java/README.md

 packages will be installed automatically as dependencies.
-The NDK can be optionally installed to prevent messages like "Unable to strip library due to missing strip tool" and "Compatible side by side NDK version was not found", although is does not significantly shrink the .apk file.
+The NDK can be optionally installed to prevent messages like "Unable to strip library due to missing strip tool" and "Compatible side by side NDK version was not found", although it does not significantly shrink the .apk file.

 The file ``local.properties`` needs to be present and point to the Android SDK installation directory, like so: